119 Niche Side Hustles to Help You Create New Income Streams

-This isn’t going to be a long-term side hustle.
-But if you’re getting healthier why not get paid for it?
+This isn't going to be one of the long-term side hustle ideas.
+But if you're getting healthier why not get paid for it?
 Both DietBet and HealthyWage are two major websites where you can join competitions to lose weight.
 You put up a certain amount of money either one time for a short-term competition or monthly for a long-term.
 If you lose the weight by the weigh-in date you get your money back plus the pot.
-There are people on HealthyWage who have “won” thousands of dollars this way.
+There are people on HealthyWage who have "won" thousands of dollars this way.

 Plus, the money can really motivate you to stick with it this time.
 Healthier and with more money in the pocket?
 It's a very good way to get the most out of your weight loss journey.

 TaskRabbit is all about running the errands.
 Everyone has those things that need to get done during a week but just don't have time for.
 TaskRabbit allows you to get paid for completing real-world errands for people willing to pay to have you take care of them.
 Sometimes this is online research or remote tasks but often times it's a series of running errands.